whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

     results/variant_calls/variant_calls.vcf.gz.tbi
 ```

-To give you a better sense of this, here is a diagram of the overall pipeline - you should implement the green bits:
+To give you a better sense of this, here is a diagram of the overall pipeline.

 ![Diagram of pipeline](pipeline.svg).

-Easy, right?
+You just have to implement the green bits... easy, right?

 ### Tips and tricks